GetMural/mural-docusaurus/docs/BackgroundVideo.md

 sidebar_label: Background Video
 ---

-As opposed to a Fullpage video item, a Background video item has video that is intended to play behind both headline and body text.
-Background videos do not have player controls, and by default will loop - automatically play again from the beginning until the user scrolls away from the item.
+The Background Video item has video that is intended to play behind headline, subtitle, and/or body text.
+Background videos do not have player controls, and by default will continuously loop their playback.

-Background video items have the following fields to work with:

 ## Fullpage

-When this is checked, the video takes up the entire page.
-When it is not checked, the video is displayed at its original size.
+This checkbox determines whether the final Mural story output will be more focused upon the video or the text.
+If the element is checked then your text will be forced towards the bottom of the Mural story window to allow more space for the video.

 ## Title

 This is where you write your title for the item, such as a headline.

+## Subtitle

+If required you can have a subtitle for the item, such as a subheading.

 ## Text